crpietschmann/portfolio/_pages/talks.md

 permalink: /talks/
 ---

 Hi!
-I'm Chris Pietschmann, and I have a ton of experience public speaking at user groups, conferences, webinars, and other training events.
+I'm Chris Pietschmann, I am experienced in public speaking at user groups, conferences, webinars, and other training events.
 I'm a [Microsoft MVP](/#awards) and a Microsoft Certified Trainer (MCT).
 I have many years of experience as an instructor leading multi-day instructor-led training classes; both on-site and virtually over the Internet.

 Please [contact me]({{ site.contact_url }}) if you're interested in inviting me to speak at your event, or would like to have me train your team for certifications or other classes as well.
 Let's talk!